 Why study photography?

-Parkland's photography program prepares students for employment as studio photographers, photographer
+Parkland's photography program prepares students for employment in photography.
+This includes studio photographers, photographer assistants, lab/print specialists, freelance photographers, and studio managers.

 Classes

-Digital Photography (ART 128, 228): Introductory and advanced courses covering the equipment, selection, use, function, and art of digital photography.
+Digital Photography (ART 128, 228): Introductory and advanced courses.
+Covering the equipment, selection, use, function, and art of digital photography.

-Studio Photography (ART 130): Students learn advanced skills in lighting and exposure evaluation with hands-on experience working in a studio environment on still life, portrait, and commercial work.
+Studio Photography (ART 130): Students learn advanced skills in lighting and exposure evaluation.
+With hands-on experience working in a studio environment on still life, portrait, and commercial work.

-History of Photography (ART 164) Students learn the history of photography in art and society from discovery to present.
+History of Photography (ART 164) Students learn the history of photography in art and society from discovery to the present.

 Will my classes transfer?